clartaq/cwiki/resources/private/md/Other_Wiki_Software.md

 ### Pros ###

-- Data is stored in a human-readable format.
+- Stores data in a human-readable format.
 - Comfortable interface.
-- Nice WYSIWIG editor.
+- Nice WYSIWYG editor.
 - Very flexible and customizable.
-- Tons of very good documentation.
+- There are tons of excellent documentation.

 ### Cons ###

-- Can get very slow with a large collection of data.
+- Can get very slow with an extensive collection of data.
-- Seems like the user community is shrinking.
+- It seems like the user community is shrinking.

 ## WikidPad ##